About the Center

 Center for Studies in Jewish Education and Culture

-Since 2007, the CSJEC has also offered professional development seminars for teachers in North America to deepen their subject knowledge expertise and develop reflective and relational pedagogies concerning the teaching of Jewish culture.
-Funded by local foundations, the Ohio Humanities Council, and the Posen Foundation - US, these seminars have included over 200 teachers.
-Assuming an educational action research stance, the CSJEC has actively investigated the nature of our participants' learning.
-Results of these studies have been presented at the American Educational Research Association conferences, the Ethnography in Education Research Forum- University of Pennsylvania, the North American Network for Research on Jewish Education, and the Israel Association for Research in Jewish Education, Findings have been published in Teaching and Teacher Education, Journal of Educational Change and Journal of Jewish Education.
+Over the past two decades, the CSJEC has also offered professional development seminars for teachers in North America to deepen their subject knowledge expertise and develop reflective and relational pedagogies concerning the teaching of Jewish culture.
+Funded by local foundations, the Ohio Humanities Council, and the Posen Foundation-US, these seminars have included over 200 teachers.

 Contact us by calling 513-556-2150 or by emailing Mark Raider.